 This is mold.
 If you look closely, you can actually see the mold spores.

-On first glance, you may see discoloration on your pallets, crates, or wood packaging and believe you have a mold problem.
-It pays to do some further investigation to determine if it really is mold, or simply a common staining of the wood.
+At first glance, you may see discoloration on your pallets, crates, or wood packaging and believe you have a mold problem.
+It pays to do some further investigation to determine if it really is mold or simply common staining of the wood.